-Today’s post comes from our Natural Heritage Education Specialist (and history buff), Dave Sproule.
+Today’s post comes to us from Discovery Program Specialist (and history buff) Dave Sproule.

 The William O. Brown, a wooden schooner of 400 tons with a cargo of wheat, also went aground on the rocks near Mamainse while bound for Buffalo on November 27, 1872.
 A midnight gale tore up one of the masts, leaving a hole in the deck.
 The hold filled with water, and the ship eventually broke in two.